 Small elements such as a navigation bar at the button of your screen on mobile devices can be the difference between higher conversion rates and higher bounce rates.

-Make it easy for your users to get around your site, and especially get to those call to actions so that you can get the desired results.
+Make it easy for your users to get around your site, and especially get to those calls to action so that you can get the desired results.

 3. Your site is only using stock photography.